adam-srut/QD-engine/README.md

     -0.9070685     0.5429431
     -0.8881713     0.5205947
 ```
-User thus has to provide a simple `.txt` file with two columns containing potisiton and energy, both in atomic units.
-For two-dimensional potential the file has to containt three columns, `X Y E`.
+The user thus has to provide a simple `.txt` file with two columns containing position and energy, both in atomic units.
+For two-dimensional potential, the file has to contain three columns, `X Y E`.
 Please note that only **regular grids** are supported, since the interpolation is done with cubic splines.

-To prepate the potential file, user has to provide an input file with the following section:
+To prepare the potential file, the user has to provide an input file with the following section:
 ```
 potfit:
     potfile: "ab-initio_scan.txt"
-    NPoints: 2048
+    NPoints: 2048   # [1024, 1024] for 2D potential
     name: "GS_potential.nc"
 ```
 By running the command bellow the script will read the data in `ab-initio_scan.txt`, performs an interpolation with cubic splines and return a potential with 2048 grid points in file `GS_potential.nc` which is readable by `qd-engine.jl`.
 ```
 $ interpolate.jl input.yml
 ```

+---
 ### Running dynamics
 To run the exact quantum dynamics in a split-operator formalism, some essential parameters has to be provided in the YAML input file.
 The mininal working example of input file is showed bellow:
 ```